mtitus83/seestar-pip/README.md

 ## `seestar-pip.service`

-A **systemd user service** that starts the monitor script automatically when the user logs in.
+A **systemd user service** that launches the monitor script automatically when the user logs in.

 Features:

 * delayed startup (60 seconds)
-* automatic restart if the script crashes
+* automatic restart if the script exits
-* integrated logging through `journalctl`
+* integrates with `journalctl` logging

 ---